I said the Giants at Redskins, just wanted to say Redskins.

 You go there for a freaking juicy double or triple whopper with all the stuff on it you want.

-Ergo, when the left comes in under whatever guise of health or cleanliness or whatever, and tries to make other people do things their way, what happens?
+Ergo, when the left comes in under whatever guise of health or cleanliness or whatever and tries to make other people do things their way, what happens?

 They eventually fail.

-And I will contend to you without knowing firsthand, and I will admit that I don't, that some of the stuff that's accumulated over the years, some of the things the franchisees are being forced to do by McDonald's corporate is the result of leftists becoming subsumed with this notion of healthy this and healthy that, and they have accepted the phony premise that their food's poison.
+And I will contend to you without knowing firsthand, and I will admit that I don't, that some of the stuff that's accumulated over the years, some of the things the franchisees are being forced to do by McDonald's Corporate is the result of leftists becoming subsumed with this notion of healthy this and healthy that.

-They've accepted the phony liberal premise that their food is not good, it's not healthy, it's not healthful, it's damaging to children, and they have to do something to straighten out.
+They've accepted the phony liberal prison premise that their food is not good.

-Hello, happy me.
+Hello, happy meal.

 Whatever the strategy has been.

-And in effect, the effort to either please the left or react to their demands because you don't feel like fighting them, which is a typical corporate reaction to any pressure, has been to basically destroy the business.
+And in effect, the effort to either please the left or react to their demands because you don't feel like fighting them, which is a typical corporate reaction to any pressure, has been to basically destroy their business.

 Now, I understand there's all kinds of pressure culturally throughout the country for healthful eating, but look at all the myths that are being exposed.